-The Precision Oncology Insights are clinical diagnostic testing comprised of the Company's Tumor Drug Response Testing (formerly ChemoFx) and Genomic Profiling (formerly BioSpeciFx) tests.
 The Tumor Drug Response test determines how a patient's tumor specimen reacts to a panel of various chemotherapy drugs, while the Genomic Profiling test evaluates the expression of a particular gene related to a patient's tumor specimen.
+The Company's clinical diagnostic testing is comprised of the Company's Tumor Drug Response Testing (formerly ChemoFx) and genomic/proteomic tests (formerly BioSpeciFx) tests.
 Revenues are recognized when control of the promised goods or services is transferred to customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
 The estimated uncollectible amounts are generally considered implicit price concessions that are a reduction in revenue.
 Helomics' payment terms vary by the agreements reached with insurance carriers and Medicare.
 The Company's performance obligations are satisfied at one point in time when test reports are delivered.